Main Page Content

 “Someone once told me that kids from strong families make teaching easy, and kids from broken homes make teaching important.”

 Setting a career goal in second grade may seem a little unusual, but for Alinda Pridmore it was a goal worth working toward.
 It was Alinda’s second grade school teacher, Mrs. Daggs, who inspired her to be an elementary school teacher.
 What Alinda didn’t know at the time was the multitude of experiences she would engage in along the way that would help her pursue her dream.

 One thing that distinguishes Alinda from most students is her aspiration to teach children with disabilities.
 “Every day in a special education classroom is different.
-My professors at The College at Brockport have taught me how to be effective ― even with the most challenging students.”
+My professors at SUNY Brockport have taught me how to be effective ― even with the most challenging students.”